d2l-ai/d2l-en/chapter_linear-networks/linear-regression.md

 in the following we can more formally motivate the squared loss objective via assumptions about the distribution of noise.

-Linear regression was invented by Gauss and Legendre at the turn of the 19th century (whether it was Gauss or Legendre who had the idea first became the source of a high-profile academic dispute).
+Linear regression was invented at the turn of the 19th century.
+Whether it was Gauss or Legendre who had the idea first became the source of a high-profile academic dispute.
 Regardless, Gauss also discovered the normal distribution (also called the *Gaussian*).
 It turns out that the connection between the normal distribution and linear regression